ShyanM/Strike_A_Paws/README.md

 ## 2. Features

+The website has 4 pages that users can reach easily.
+It also has a fifth page that only shows up once people submit their details in the contact page.

+* General Features

     * Navigation

         This allows the user to navigate through different pages.

     * Paw Icon

         This gives the user an easy access to the home page without having to use the navigation bar.

+* Home page

+    * About me section

+        This section welcomes the user to the page and introduces them to Regina.

+    * Reviews

+        This section allows the readers to see other people's experience.

+* Gallery page

+     This page shows a portfolio of Regina's work and has a small zoom in effect to make the page more dynamic.

-* Services section
+* Services page

     This allows the user to see the packages on offer.
+It also has a button for the customer to enquire which takes the customer to the contact page.

 * Contact page

     This allows customers to get in contact with Regina.
+Once the details are added and a submit button is used, the page takes the customer to a new page with a thank you message.

 * Features to implement in the future

-The selling of both Regina's prints as well as her packages with a click of a button.
+    The selling of Regina's prints with a click of a button.

+    The ability to click and submit an enquiry based on the particular service the customer chose.

+    With the use of javascript, which I currently don't know, I would be able to get rid of the thank you page and use a modal that provides a pop up thank you on the same page.

 ## 3. Technologies used